 - Fresh graduates

 Are you an experienced administrative assistant?
 Go for a resume summary.

 An administrative assistant resume objective is like an elevator pitch.
-It explains what skills you’ve mastered and how you can prove yourself on the job:
+It explains what skills you excel at and how you can prove yourself on the job:

 Sample Resume Objective for Administrative Assistant (No Experience)